 My family loves Red Robin and with good reason.
 There are plenty of family-friendly foods on the menu all at a great price.

 However, what really matters is that Mom (me) can eat at Red Robin too.
 It’s no fun when you visit a restaurant only to find out you can’t eat there or there are only two gluten-free items to choose from.
-I feel comfortable eating at Red Robin, and there are plenty of gluten-free options to choose from.
+I have celiac disease and feel comfortable eating at Red Robin, and there are plenty of gluten-free options to choose from.

 On top of being able to eat safely at Red Robin, I also like eating there.
 Red Robin has the BEST French fries a gluten-free girl could ask for.
 Sometimes I just want to order the French fries (and nothing else) and call it a day.
 You know you do too!!